 It is wondered whether Ranzo had any connection with Venice to use this kind of cipher.

 By the way, Ranzo's cipher letter in BnF fr.2988, f.2, is preceded by another ciphertext on f.1.
 Since f.1 and f.2 are treated as one item in catalog information, I wondered whether one is an enclosure of the other.
-But at least the decipherment of f.1 (see another article) does not appear to refer to an enclosure.
+But it turned out that f.1 probably belongs to the latter half of the century, addressed to Mary Queen of Scots (see another article).

 A cipher of Vergerio (?Wikipedia) printed in Rockinger (1891) also has supercripts.

 A cipher from Prague printed in Rockinger (1891) also has supercripts.

 Paolo Bonavoglia (2019), "Hieronimo di Franceschi and Pietro Partenio: Two Unknown Venetian Cryptologists" (pdf), Proceedings of HistoCrypt2019

 Luigi Pasini (1872), Delle scritture in cifra usate dalla Repubblica di Venezia, reprint (2019) as Crittografia book series 2, edited by Paolo Bonavoglia; also included in as Appendix of Parte I in Cecchetti (1873), Il regio Archivio generale di Venezia (Google), p.289

 Luisi Pasini (1869), I dispacci di Giovanni Michiel: ambasciatore veneto in inghilterra : 1554 - 1557 (Google)